Channel 4: Programming

-Channel 4 is a "publisher-broadcaster", meaning that it commissions or "buys" all of its programming from companies independent of itself.
-It was the first UK broadcaster to do so on a significant scale; such commissioning is a stipulation which is included in its licence to broadcast.
-In consequence, numerous independent production companies emerged, though external commissioning on the BBC and in ITV (where a quota of 25% minimum of total output has been imposed since the Broadcasting Act 1990 came into force) has become regular practice, as well as on the numerous stations that launched later.
+From 1982 to 2026 Channel 4 has been a "publisher-broadcaster", meaning that it commissioned or "bought" all of its programming from companies independent of itself.
+It was the first UK broadcaster to do so on a significant scale; such commissioning was a stipulation which was included in its licence to broadcast.
+In consequence, numerous independent production companies emerged, though external commissioning on the BBC and in ITV has become regular practice, as well as on the numerous stations that launched later.
 Although it was the first British broadcaster to commission all of its programmes from third parties, Channel 4 was the last terrestrial broadcaster to outsource its transmission and playout operations (to Red Bee Media), after 25 years in-house.

-The requirement to obtain all content externally is stipulated in its licence.
-Additionally, Channel 4 also began a trend of owning the copyright and distribution rights of the programmes it aired, in a manner that is similar to the major Hollywood studios' ownership of television programmes that they did not directly produce.
-Thus, although Channel 4 does not produce programmes, many are seen as belonging to it.
+The 2024 Media Act permits Channel 4 to produce its own programming for the first time although 35% must be made by independent companies.
+Channel 4 Television Corporation announced that it would set up a separate television production company.
+It also committed to sourcing at least 50% of its programming outside London.

-It was established with a specific intention of providing programming to groups of minority interests, not catered for by its competitors, which at the time were only the BBC and ITV.
+Channel 4 was established with a specific intention of providing programming to groups of minority interests, not catered for by its competitors, which at the time were only the BBC and ITV.

 Channel 4 also pioneered the concept of 'stranded programming', where seasons of programmes following a common theme would be aired and promoted together.
 Some would be very specific, and run for a fixed period of time; the 4 Mation season, for example, showed innovative animation.
 Other, less specific strands, were (and still are) run regularly, such as T4, a strand of programming aimed at teenagers, on weekend mornings (and weekdays during school/college holidays); Friday Night Comedy, a slot where the channel would pioneer its style of comedy commissions, 4Music (now a separate channel) and 4Later, an eclectic collection of offbeat programmes transmitted in the early hours of the morning.

 For a period in the mid-1980s, some sexually explicit arthouse films would be screened with a red triangle graphic in the upper right of the screen.

 In recent years concerns have arisen regarding a number of programmes made for Channel 4, that are believed missing from all known archives.